China completes satellite TV installation in 1,000 Nigerian villages – The Sun Nigeria

 Uche Usim, Abuja

-The Chinese government has completed its multi-million naira corporate social responsibility initiative which involves granting access to satellite television to 1,000 villages across all 774 local governments in Nigeria.
+The Chinese government has completed its multi-million naira Corporate Social Responsibility (CSR) initiative which involves granting access to satellite television to 1,000 villages across all 774 local governments in Nigeria.

-He noted that “the initiative has brought both countries together in the areas of human capital development and stressed that the level of value the access to satellite TV the project brings to these villages cannot be overemphasized.”
+“The initiative has brought both countries together in the areas of human capital development.
+The level of value the access to the satellite TV project brings to these villages cannot be overemphasized,” said Olusegun.

-On his path, the Economic and Commercial Counsellor at the Embassy of the People’s Republic of China, Mr. Li Yuan expressed gratitude to the Nigerian government for their cooperation during from the start to finish of the project.
-According to him, “China is a reliable ally of Nigeria and will continue to work with the Government of Nigeria to ensure that Nigerians in the grassroot are not forgotten.”
+Economic and Commercial Counsellor at the Embassy of the People’s Republic of China, Mr. Li Yuan expressed gratitude to the Nigerian government for their cooperation from start to finish of the project.
+“China is a reliable ally of Nigeria and will continue to work with the Nigeria to ensure Nigerians in the grassroot are not forgotten,” said Yuan.

-Also commenting, the CEO of StarTimes, executors of the project noted that “all the 1,000 digital villages now have fully installed and operational digital television service comprising of two thousand sets of solar power projector TV Systems, one thousand 32-inch digital TV sets, satellite dishes and accessories within public facilities such as Schools, Youth Centres and other public areas in each village.
+According to StarTimes, executors of the project, “all the 1,000 digital villages now have fully installed and operational digital television service comprising of 2,000 sets of solar power projector TV Systems, 1,000 32-inch digital TV sets, satellite dishes and accessories within public facilities such as schools, youth centers and public areas in each village.”

-During the installation, more than 1,000 maintenance technicians acquired specialized skills training in digital television equipment installation and maintenance and who will play a pivotal role in ensuring this project is sustainable in the long term.
+During the installation, more than 1,000 maintenance technicians acquired specialized skills through trainings in digital television equipment installation and maintenance.

 Leave a Reply